mansayk/fastmorph/README.md

-# fastmorph v5.0.0-alpha (WARNING!
-All data below is about v4!)
+# fastmorph v5.0.0-alpha

 Fast corpus search engine originally made for the [Corpus of Written Tatar] (http://corpus.tatar/en) language.

 You can try it [here] (http://corpus.tatar/index_en.php?openinframe=search/index_en.html).

 Source code is available at https://github.com/mansayk/fastmorph.

+For the stable v4 see master branch.

 <!---